CanISIKLAR/ASP.NET_Web_Application/README.txt

 Copy Right 2019 Can ISIKLAR

 This is Online Shopping Web Application.
+(E-Commerce)

 The Company Name is Next Technology, I created:
 Home page, Log in page, Company Logo (which is linking to the Home Page), Sign in, Main Master Page